Todd Smola

 Todd M. Smola (born c.
 1977) is a Republican member of the Massachusetts House of Representatives Smola represents the 1st Hampden District, serving the towns of Brimfield, Holland, Palmer, Sturbridge, Wales, Ware, and Warren.

 Education

 Smola graduated from Palmer High School in 1995.
-He earned an associate's degree in liberal arts from Holyoke Community College and a Bachelor of Science in geography and regional planning from Westfield State College.
+He earned an associate degree in liberal arts from Holyoke Community College and a Bachelor of Science in geography and regional planning from Westfield State College.

 Political career

 City of Palmer

 Smola began his career in politics in 1997 at the age of 20, when he became the youngest elected member of the Palmer planning board in the city's history.
 Three years later, he became the youngest elected member on the Board of Selectmen; he served both offices simultaneously.
 While serving in Palmer, he served as chairman of the Board of Selectmen (2002–2003 and in 2004); the Pioneer Valley Planning Commissioner; and the education liaison to the Palmer Public Schools (for 2 years).
 As the chairman of the Board of Selectmen, Smola oversaw a local government transition that replaced the 3-member Board of Selectmen and Open Town Meeting with a Town Manager and a 9-member Town Council, first elected in November 2004.

 Additionally, Smola has served on the Palmer Senior Center Building Committee and the local Emergency Planning Committee.